 Oil on Friday dipped momentarily before the Baker Hughes company delivered a 172-rig count – another 4-rig contraction in active oil drills in the US.
 Additional backwind was provided overnight by China’s booking of 20 million barrels of US crude for delivery in August and September.

 And gold continues consolidating towards 1950, failing to regain its pre-Monday foothold well above the 2K mark.

-Meanwhile, China’s Commerce Ministry is expanding the central bank’s digital yuan trials to Beijing, Guangzhou, Shenzhen, Hong Kong and Macau, and the Banque de France has announced the commencement of a central bank digital currency alongside Societe Generale, HSBC and 6 other large banks.
+Meanwhile, China’s Commerce Ministry is expanding the central bank’s digital yuan trials to Beijing, Guangzhou, Shenzhen, Hong Kong and Macau, and the Banque de France has announced the commencement of a central bank digital A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... alongside Societe Generale, HSBC and 6 other large banks.

 Google (-0.79%) this morning went public with its criticism of Australia’s proposed new antitrust laws, which – among others – would “allow Australian news businesses to negotiate for fair payment for their journalists’ work that is included on Google services”, according to Rod Sims, the head of the Australian Competition and Consumer Commission – Reuters reports.

 Also, IBM (+0.19%) this morning announced the release of its Power10 processors for data centres, produced with Samsung’s (-1.19%) 7-nanometer chip technology.

 And Tesco has announced a free grocery delivery service to compete with Amazon’s (-0.41%) incursion into the UK online grocery A location or entity where people and entities can negotiate and trade assets of value., this after this morning’s announcement of a German probe into Amazon’s abuse of its dominant market An open trade or transaction.
 A position can be long (a contract to buy the asset) or short (a contr....